HoGentTIN/infra-labs/assignment/2-cfgmgmt.md

 Since the previous changes were applied to `group_vars/servers.yml`, every VM that we will add to this will automatically have these same properties.

 ## 2.4.
 Web application server

-**TODO:** change this assignment: bertvv.httpd/mariadb/wordpress are de facto depcrecated.
-Replace with a better example of a LAMP stack with an open source webapp (not necessarily Wordpres, not necessarily PHP), preferably with a decent Ansible role available.
-If that doesn't seem to exist, just install MySQL/MariaDB and Apache (e.g. using Jeff Geerling's roles) and have students write a simple PHP page that loads data from a database.

 Next, we will configure `srv010` as a web application server.
 In this assignment, we'll use the `bertvv.rh-base` role to install the necessary packages and start the corresponding services.
 For a "production environment", you'll probably be using an existing role, or write your own full-fledged role.